deltaswapio/deltaswap/docs/assumptions.md

 This should go without saying - in the context of a single node, we assume that an adversary cannot read or write host memory, execute code, or otherwise compromise the running host operating system or platform while or after the node is running.
 If a supermajority of nodes is compromised, an attacker can produce arbitrary VAAs.
-If a superminority of nodes is compromised, the network may temporarily lose consensus (there's no way to intentionally void a guardian key or prevent it from being replaced by the supermajority).
+If a superminority of nodes is compromised, the network may temporarily lose consensus (there's no way to intentionally void a phylax key or prevent it from being replaced by the supermajority).

 Contrary to popular belief, hardware security modules do _not_ significantly change the risks associated with host